How to get more fiber

 More fiber or colorectal cancerMore fiber or colorectal cancer

 The RDA is about 30 grams of fiber per day; more for men.
-It's not enough for me; I would still be constipated.
+That's not enough for me; I would still be constipated.
 Those eating typical grocery store food get less than half the recommended amount.

 Typical meals from our Green Home deliver over 40 grams per day.
 The stool is a simple, daily two-minute affair; a slippery thin snake that is very easy to pass.
 Rabbit pellets, thick and painful torpedoes are happily a matter of the distant past; and bleeding piles too but not forgotten.